asjad895/ML_Deployment/README.md

 - The categorical features are analyzed and explored using Seaborn countplot.
 The countplot is like an histogram for categorical attributes
 - The numerical features are analyzed and explored using Seaborn kdeplot and Displot
 - A custom function was coded to calculate the percentage_of_top_n_classes of any categorical column given the n and the column's data
+- Some of the univariate plots are given below:

 <p align="center">
   <img src="/resources/media/eda_1.png">